MicrosoftDocs/sdk-api/sdk-api-src/content/isysmon/index.md

 ## -description

-This header is used by System Monitor.
+This header is used by sysmon.
 For more information, see:

 - [System Monitor](../_sysmon/index.md)